Article Image

 Grievance redressal

-It is not only about rules and frameworks but also about the emotional and psychological contract between the bureaucracy and the State.
+It is not only about rules and frameworks but also about the bureaucracy and the state’s emotional and psychological contract.

-Established in 1966 to facilitate constructive dialogue between civil servants and the government on service matters.
+Established in 1966 to facilitate constructive dialogue on service matters between civil servants and the government.

 2. Staff Welfare Committees

-Present across ministries to look after employee well-being, recreation, and non-work stressors.
+Present across ministries to address employee well-being, recreation, and non-work stressors.

-Organize health camps, cultural programs, and welfare activities.
+Organise health camps, cultural programmes and welfare activities.

-Regular employee engagement surveys are being institutionalized, especially post-pandemic.
+Regular employee engagement surveys are being institutionalised, especially after the pandemic.

-Provide valuable data on morale, job satisfaction, and organizational challenges.
+Provides valuable data on employee morale, job satisfaction, and organisational challenges.

-Most lateral entry professionals who are, inducted to provide domain knowledge, suffer from alienation as a result of exclusion from bureaucratic culture.
-They suffer from exclusion from internal decision-making, lack of transparency in promotion routes, and unresolved grievances.
+Most lateral entry professionals who are inducted to provide domain knowledge suffer from alienation because of exclusion from the bureaucratic culture.
+They suffer from internal decision-making exclusion, lack of transparency in promotion routes, and unresolved grievances.

 Mid-level officers frequently express dissatisfaction over non-transparent and arbitrary transfers, particularly in politically sensitive postings.
-This erodes trust in the system and diminishes performance incentives.
+This erodes the trust in the system and diminishes the performance incentives.

-Many departments lack formal systems to reward and recognize outstanding contributions at the individual or team level.
+Many departments lack formal systems to reward and recognise outstanding contributions at the individual or team level.

-In response to these challenges, several innovative reforms have been initiated such as “Harmony@Work" Program (Launched by DoP&T in 2025).
-It is a technology-enabled, monthly sentiment analysis tool based on anonymous employee feedback.
-It Generates a Happiness Index for each ministry and department, highlighting areas needing intervention.
-It aims at Promoting emotional intelligence-based governance and empathy-driven or compassionate leadership.
+In response to these challenges, several innovative reforms have been initiated, such as the "Harmony@Work" Programme (Launched by the DoP&T in 2025).
+It is a monthly, technology-enabled sentiment analysis tool based on anonymous employee feedback.
+It generates a happiness index for each ministry and department, highlighting areas that need intervention.
+Promoting EI-based governance and empathy-driven or compassionate leadership.

 Case Study: Ministry of Electronics – 3-Tier Grievance Redressal Platform

-In January 2025, the Ministry of Electronics introduced an integrated grievance and feedback system with:
+In January 2025, the Ministry of Electronics introduced an integrated grievance and feedback system with the following:

-Within three months, an internal audit report showed a 30% rise in satisfaction scores due to faster redressal, direct supervisor accountability, and transparency in follow-ups.
+Within 3 months, an internal audit report showed a 30% rise in satisfaction scores due to faster redressal, direct supervisor accountability, and follow-up transparency.

 1. Transparent Postings and Transfer Policies